-- ICBA opposes any government initiative that offers financial products directly to the unbanked and underserved that would be in direct competition with those offered by community banks.
+- ICBA opposes any government initiative, such as a recent proposal by the U.S. Postal Service Inspector General, to offer financial products directly to the unbanked and underserved that would be in direct competition with those offered by community banks.

 - ICBA supports effective and voluntary financial education.
 Increasing financial literacy protects consumers, fosters financial stability and benefits individuals, underserved communities, and our nation as a whole.

 Affordable Small-Dollar Products.
 Many community banks offer many affordable small-dollar loan and deposit products and services to their customers.
 ICBA welcomes opportunities to expand ways to serve new, existing and potential customers, but guidelines must be simple, easily understood by bankers and examiners and flexible enough to allow individual community banks to adapt them to their own market and operations.
 Overly proscriptive requirements could add to burdens and costs and have the unintended consequence of discouraging these types of products.

 Government Product Initiatives.
 Most community banks offer reasonably-priced products and deposit services to serve consumers with low and moderate incomes.
 ICBA opposes any government initiative to directly serve these consumers, such as the recent effort by the U.S. Postal Service Inspector General to have USPS offer retail banking services or an initiative by the U.S. Treasury to pilot a program that would establish year-round deposit accounts for recipients of tax refunds that would impede community banks’ efforts in this area.
 It is not the role of the government to provide banking services directly to consumers.